-The thermal impedance is also increased for two pipes.
+The thermal impedance from the coolant to the TMT is also increased for two pipes.
 There is a 150 μ m gap between the two pipes, filled with an alumina loaded epoxy3 having a thermal conductivity of 1.1 W/mK.
-The Δ T increase is $\sim 4^{\circ}$ C.
+The Δ T increase is ~ 4°C.

-The new pipe was electrically insulated from the original one in order to protect against galvanic corrosion at the surface of the external pipe.
-Hard anodization of the inserted pipe with an oxide layer of about 30 μ m was used.
+The new pipe was electrically insulated from the original one in order to protect against existing galvanic corrosion at the surface of the external pipe.
+Hard anodization with an oxide layer of about 30 μ m of the inserted pipe was used.

-Delamination.
-The stave pipe was connected to a cooling plant to verify the thermal properties.
-This applies forces to the stave pipe that, transferred to the omega piece, peel off the bond between the omega and the TMT.
-The bond quality was found to be not optimal because the carbon powder from the C-C can prevent good adhesion.
-The bond failure can degrade significantly the thermal grease layer between the pipe and the TMT.
+The stave pipe was connected to a cooling system to verify the thermal properties.
+This connection applied forces to the stave pipe that were transferred to the omega piece, causing delamination the bond between the omega and the TMT.
+The bond quality was found to be poor because carbon powder from the C-C prevented good adhesion.
+The bond failure degraded significantly the thermal integrity of the grease layer between the pipe and the TMT.
 A dedicated inspection performed after the full production showed that more than 5 % of the staves were already delaminated at the fitting area and two of them where already loaded with modules.
-To prevent the delamination, a glass-filled PEEK collar was added to all the staves that were used in the detector.
+To prevent further delamination, a glass-filled PEEK collar was added to all the staves that were used in the detector.